drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2025-11
+_11-16 17:51_ What's the relationship between price stickiness and price elasticity in economics?
+The first is result of operators' unwillingness to cut prices if it means making less money?
+The second is users' willingness to accept that unwillingness even if it means they have less money?

 _11-15  9:41_ "The program was executed on a computer equipped with an Intel(R) Core (TM) i7-10700 processor, and a Windows 11 operating system."
 Why should it be "the Windows 11 operating system", but not "the Intel(R) Core (TM) i7-10700 processor?"
 The processor is the named instance of a class that has the same nameas the instance?
 With the OS, an instance of a class is not the relationship involved?
 There are not many Windows 11 OS of which this one?
 See the "a Ford → Ford Company" relationship.